Grammario

 Google Translate gives you a translation.
 Grammario gives you a structural breakdown — dependency relations, morphological features, case governance, and AI-generated explanations of why the grammar works the way it does.
 It's a learning tool, not just a translation tool.

 The free plan gives you 3 analyses per day with one language.
-Pro unlocks unlimited analyses and all six languages with no cooldown on switching between them.
-All core features — AI explanations, vocabulary review, XP tracking — are available on both plans.
+Pro unlocks unlimited analyses, all six languages, no switching cooldown, and the full feature set — error notebook, progress analytics, AI-generated grammar goals, and study plans.
+All core features like AI explanations and vocabulary review are available on both plans.

 Yes.
 We're actively working on expanding language support.
 Each new language requires specialized handling for its grammar patterns, so we add them carefully to ensure quality.